We may earn a commission when you click on the affiliate links in this post.

 - Remove bay leaves.
 Serve with crusty bread or oyster crackers.

-- Spice it up: Add a few extra dashes of Tabasco sauce if you like heat.
+- Add a little extra Tabasco if you like a bit more heat.

 Frequently Asked Questions